-The French State’s roadmap is clear: with its National Low-Carbon Strategy, France is committed to fighting climate disruption.
-And a new law is expected to ban domestic flights wherever a rail alternative of less than 2.5 hours is available.
+The French State’s roadmap is clear: with its National Low-Carbon Strategy (SNBC), France is committed to fighting climate disruption.
+A new law will soon ban domestic flights wherever a rail alternative of less than 2.5 hours is available.

-As a transport provider offering 100% electric long-distance service, we play a key role in the European Union’s strategy to reach carbon neutrality by 2030, in part by boosting rail traffic in all member countries.
+As a transport provider offering 100% electric long-distance service, we play a key role in the European Union’s strategy to reduce CO2 emissions by boosting rail traffic in all member countries.

-But we won’t succeed unless we persuade many of our fellow citizens to change their habits and travel by train.
+But we won’t succeed unless we persuade people to change their habits and travel by train.
 In an IFOP poll conducted in June 2020, 66% of French respondents still said that they don’t consider environmental impact when selecting transport options.
 Yet 53% say that they’re willing to switch from cars to rail, and within that group, 21% say they already do.

 What you can do

-Sustainable mobility is a topic for board meetings and business models—but it’s also a question of individual commitment.
-In France, per capita carbon footprint comes to 12 metric tonnes of CO2 annually, and we need to cut that figure by 75% to get global warming under control.
+Sustainable mobility is a matter for corporate business models and society at large—but it’s also a question of individual commitment.
+In France, per capita carbon footprint comes to 9.8 metric tons of CO2 annually.
+We need to cut that by 2 tonnes to get global warming under control.

 less energy consumed by our high-speed trains by 2025